 You can have your AGM at any time before this - many groups choose to hold them before Easter, so the new Committee have the Easter holiday to start planning for the year ahead.

-You’ll need to give ten days’ notice of the AGM to all your members - you can do this by posting on Facebook and sending an email to them all.
+You’ll need to give ten days’ notice of the AGM to all your members.
 This notice needs to say that elections are happening and tell people what the positions are and how to nominate themselves.

 It also needs to say the time, date and place of the AGM.